 In CBT, we identify habitual thought patterns that serve to maintain low mood, keeping you locked into a cycle of negative thinking.
 These habitual self-defeating and unhelpful thought patterns are the types of thoughts we have when we ruminate.
 Common symptoms of depression also comprise of low motivation or energy and a decreased capacity to experience pleasure.
 In CBT, we find ways to address these symptoms by helping you to improve energy levels in your day to day life so that you can once again enjoy the things in life that matter to you.

-Feel free to contact us if you have any questions or if you would like to to book an appointment don’t hesitate to get in touch on our contact form below, or phone us at 086 840 3722.
+Feel free to contact us at Suaimhneas Cork CBT Therapy and Mindfulness if you have any questions or if you would like to to book an appointment.
+Don’t hesitate to get in touch on our contact form below, or phone us at 086 840 3722.